Chart Color Schemes

 Population

-Population growth drivers in Carseldine are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Carseldine are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Carseldine's population, as estimated based on ABS updates and AreaSearch validation, stands at approximately 10,698 as of November 2025.
-This figure represents an increase of 605 people since the 2021 Census, which reported a population of 10,093.
-The growth is inferred from an estimated resident population of 10,600 by AreaSearch, following examination of the latest ERP data release by the ABS in June 2024, and an additional 308 validated new addresses since the Census date.
-This results in a density ratio of 2,219 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-The suburb's growth rate of 6.0% since the census places it within 2.6 percentage points of the SA4 region (8.6%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 52.0% of overall population gains during recent periods, driving primary growth in the area.
+As of February 2026, the population of the suburb of Carseldine is estimated at around 10,635.
+This reflects an increase since the 2021 Census, which reported a population of 10,093 people.
+The change is inferred from AreaSearch's estimate of the resident population at 10,559 following examination of the latest ERP data release by the ABS in June 2024 and an additional 308 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,206 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 52.0% of overall population gains during recent periods in Carseldine.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023, based on 2021 data, are adopted.
-However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
-Examining future population trends, lower quartile growth of Australian statistical areas is anticipated, with the suburb expected to grow by 550 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.2% in total over the 17 years.
+For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied where necessary.
+Considering projected demographic shifts, Carseldine is expected to grow by 561 persons to 2041, reflecting an increase of 4.9% in total over the 17 years.

 Frequently Asked Questions - Population